Access Industries

-Access Industries, Inc. is an American privately held multinational industrial group.
-It was founded in 1986 by businessman Leonard "Len" Blavatnik, who is also its chairman.
-Access's industrial focus is in four areas: natural resources and chemicals, media and telecommunications, venture capital and real estate.
+Access Industries, Inc. is a United States–based privately held multinational investment company which was founded in 1986 by businessman Leonard "Len" Blavatnik.
+Access Industries' focus is in seven sectors: biotechnology, entertainment, external funds, global media, strategic equity, technology ventures, and real estate.
 The group invests in the United States, Europe, Israel, and Latin America.
-It is headquartered in New York, with additional offices in London and Moscow.
+It is headquartered in New York, with offices in London and Mill Valley, California.